creativenull/creativenull.dev/content/posts/13-nixos-first-impressions.md

 All I had to do was run the live CD (running GNOME) and follow the installation instructions so it was quite easy.

-I did try out the command line only iso and followed the steps from their manual but given my limited knowledge of how to partition a disk I was not able to figure out how to setup the disk without swap partition.
+I did try out the command line only ISO and followed the steps from their manual but given my limited knowledge of how on installing a linux distro via the command line, like how to partition a disk, I was not able use this method without spending a lot of time.

-In the end I did rely on some AI assistance to setup disk partitions and formatting them.
-But I didn't go that route and stuck with just running the live CD for the installation.
+In the end, I did rely on some AI assistance to help me install via the command line and setup disk partitions.
+But I opted to just keep my installation workflow by relying on the live CD method.

 ## Problems that I encountered

-While the setup and use of nixos is really good, there were some parts of the system that I had some problems with.
+While the setup and use of nixos is really good, there were some parts of the system that I had encountered problems with.

 These issue mostly affected my development setup and really had nothing to do with nixos itself.
 But it was definitely hampering my workflow as I was used to on my main Ubuntu system.

 Well actually there was one issue with just nixos itself, that was deciding where to install the packages.
 Was it in the user or system directory?
-I ended up installing everything on the system to avoid any namespace confusion.
+I ended up installing everything on the system primarily because I was the only user on the machine.

 Coming back to my development issues, I was able to get neovim installed with just a simple entry in the configuration file.
 However, getting to install other dependencies that I use alongside neovim was a bit of a challenge.

 For example, I use the [wilder.nvim plugin][wilder.nvim] to get auto-completion in ex-commands.
-Since wilder requires installing additional python packages (like, pynvim which is not bundled with the neovim nixpkg) I have specify it to be installed in the system.
+Since wilder requires installing additional python packages (like, pynvim which is not bundled with the neovim nixpkg, or that it is isolated from the system) I have specify it to be installed system-wide.

+But then I also need to have the core python packages that is needed by the system.
+I don't know why, I'm not knowledgeable in the python ecosystem but I had to install `wheel`, `setuptools` and `pip` in the system packages so that I would be able to install `pynvim`.

 ```nix
 environment.systemPackages = with pkgs; [